xenanetworks/tdl-xoa-driver/docs/source/getting_started/quick_start.rst

     :language: python
     :lines: 19-26

-In addition to set port configuration from an `xpc` file, you can also send CLI commands using XOA Python API.
+In addition to set port configuration from an `xpc` file, you can also send CLI commands using XOA Driver.

 .. literalinclude:: quick_start_2.py
     :language: python